-- 89. CBPFs support persons with disabilities and strengthen disability inclusion in all phases of the Fund cycle, systematically considering disability inclusion as a priority in Allocation Strategies and in the selection of project proposals.
+- 82. CBPFs support persons with disabilities and strengthen disability inclusion in all phases of the Fund cycle, systematically considering disability inclusion as a priority in Allocation Strategies and in the selection of project proposals.
 Scorecards used to recommend projects for funding will reflect disability considerations.
-The use of disability-inclusion language and disaggregated quantitative and qualitative data are required in project proposals and in monitoring and reporting. - 90.
-Persons with disabilities shall be consulted at the project level, and the intersectionality of disability with other vulnerabilities should be taken into consideration for the respective context of the response. - 91.
+The use of disability-inclusion language and disaggregated quantitative and qualitative data are required in project proposals and in monitoring and reporting.27 - 83.
+Persons with disabilities shall be consulted at the project level, and the intersectionality of disability with other vulnerabilities should be taken into consideration for the respective context of the response. - 84.
 In line with the IASC Guidelines on the Inclusion of Persons with Disabilities in Humanitarian Action and the UN Disability Inclusion Strategy (UNDIS), CBPFs aim to foster full and effective participation and inclusion of persons with disabilities.
 Funds promote such participation through more flexible procedures and, where necessary, increase accessibility measures.
-Disability experts can participate in CBPF decision-making, including all AB deliberations, to sensitize Fund leadership on the importance of disability rights community in the respective country or internationally. - 92.
-CBPFs make efforts to increase the involvement of Organizations of Persons with Disabilities (OPDs) in all processes, including through training/capacity development, facilitation of the application process, participation in project review committees, and the use of sub-granting arrangements, especially where OPDs have not yet completed capacity assessment. - 93.
+Disability experts can participate in CBPF decision-making, including all AB deliberations, to sensitize Fund leadership on the importance of disability inclusion.
+These disability experts are identified from within the humanitarian community or in the disability rights community in the respective country or internationally. - 85.
+CBPFs make efforts to increase the involvement of Organizations of Persons with Disabilities (OPDs)28 in all processes, including through training/capacity development, facilitation of the application process, participation in project review committees, and the use of sub-granting arrangements, especially where OPDs have not yet completed capacity assessment. - 86.
 CBPF partners commit to non-discrimination towards persons with disabilities.
-The eligibility process will require each partner to validate this commitment through an explicit, written affirmation. - 94.
+The eligibility process will require each partner to validate this commitment through an explicit, written affirmation. - 87.
 OCHA Regional and Country Offices may establish relationships with relevant national and regional disability groups and networks in relation to CBPF processes.
 CBPFs recognize the importance of the potential technical support and advisory role of these groups, including the global Disability Reference Group (DRG).
 Relevant outputs of the DRG or other relevant can be considered to support the impact that CBPFs can make.